Igalia/vkrunner/README.md

 Sets the color to use for subsequent clear commands.
 Defaults to all zeros.

+> clear depth _value_

+Sets the value to clear the depth buffer to in subsequent clear commands.
+Defaults to 1.0.

+> clear stencil _value_

+Sets the value to clear the stencil buffer to in subsequent clear commands.
+Defaults to 0.

 > clear

-Clears the entire framebuffer to the previously set clear color.
+Clears the entire framebuffer to the previously set clear color, depth and stencil values.

 > patch parameter vertices _vertices_